6 Endometriosis Symptoms that You Need to Know

 - Bloody stools

 If you notice any of these symptoms, see a doctor immediately.
 They will evaluate some potential problems and refer you to the correct specialist.

-Just like your intestines, the bladder is also found in the region that’s affected by endometriosis and you may experience some of the following symptoms when you have your period.
-You may notice more pain when you urinate or even find blood in the urine.
+Just like your intestines, your bladder is also found in the region that’s affected by endometriosis.
+Thus, you may experience some of the following symptoms when you have your period.
+You may notice more pain when you urinate or even find blood in your urine.

-In severe cases, endometriosis can compromise the ureters, the tubes that carry urine from your kidneys to your bladder, and it may even affect your kidneys as well.
+In severe cases, endometriosis can compromise your ureters, the tubes that carry urine from your kidneys to your bladder, and it may even affect your kidneys, as well.

 Finally, don’t leave until tomorrow what you can get done today.
 If you notice any of these symptoms, trust your instincts and seek treatment.

 If you wait too long, you might find that it interferes with your day-to-day activities.